qpdf/qpdf/README-maintainer.md

 * On sourceforge, make the source package the default for all but Windows, and make the 64-bit msvc build the default for Windows.

-* Publish a news item manually on sourceforge.
+* Publish a news item manually on sourceforge using the release notes text.
+Remove the relative link to README-what-to-download.md (just reference the file by name)

 * Upload the debian package and Ubuntu ppa backports.